 8 Steps to Prevent Injury While Gardening

-As a retired occupational therapist, I have a few fitness-oriented recommendations that you can pursue in the off-season, and a few general tips about avoiding pain and injury:
+As a retired occupational therapist, I have a few fitness-oriented recommendations and exercises for gardening that you can pursue in the off-season, and a few general tips about avoiding pain and injury:

 - Condition your body with a variety of poses: Use your regular movement practice and Yoga Tune Up® tool kit to build the strength and range of motion you’ll need.
 Movements that are particularly useful are squatting, lunging, forward bending and getting up and down from the floor.
 Poses that come to mind are Happy Baby, Squat With Arms Up at the Wall (see picture), Warrior poses, the “Pelvic Primer” series, forward bends and core strengthening poses like Plank.